-%s IP address or name (depending on the "resolve hostnames" setting) of the source system that sent the message. %f numeric facility code of the received message %р numeric priority code of the received message %m the message itself.
+IP address or name (depending on the "resolve hostnames" setting) of the source system that sent the message.
+Numeric facility code of the received message %р Numeric priority code of the received message the message itself.
 Please note: this is the complete message text and can be rather lengthy.
 As such, it is most probably subject to truncation.
 If that occurs, all other information after the %m replacement character is also truncated.
-As such, we strongly recommend using the %m replacement at the end of the subject line only. %% represents a single % sign.
+As such, we strongly recommend using the %m replacement at the end of the subject line only.
+It represents a single % sign.